 5.2.3 Performance Salary Increases.
 Performance salary increases are not automatically granted to employees.
 After an evaluation of individual work performance is completed, an employee is eligible for recognition of work performance through a performance salary increase.
 Department Heads shall use discretion and process increases only for those employees who have demonstrated high standards of work performance.

-184.108.40.206 Eligibility for Performance Salary Increases.
+18.104.22.168 Eligibility for Performance Salary Increases.
 A new full-time equivalent employee appointed to the first step of the salary range may be eligible for advancement to a higher step of the salary range for the classification after six continuous months of service where a high standard of performance has been demonstrated in that class.
 Such employee may be eligible for further advancement at the conclusion of an additional twelve months of continuous service.
-Department Heads may grant up to a three-step increase within the salary range.
-Increases of two or three steps must be supported by continuous exceptional performance and be accompanied by documentation from department head.
-Increases of three steps will be subject to review by the Human Resources Director and periodically reported to the Board of Commissioners.
+Increases of more than one-step will be subject to review by the Human Resources Director, the Management & Finance Chief Financial Officer and approved by the Board of Commissioners.
+The criteria for evaluating requests for increases of more than one-step is found in section 22.214.171.124 of these rules.
 Department heads are not allowed to overspend the amount budgeted for merit increases.
 An employee appointed above the first step of the salary range will generally serve one year of continuous service before becoming eligible for advancement to the next higher step.